xhu4/sentences/READOTHER.md

-# Sentences - find similar sentences
+# sentences - find similar sentences

 This is a homework project for Craig Douglas' [*Big Data and Mining*](http://mgnet.org/~douglas/Classes/bigdata/index.html) class, written in python.
 This is my second trial.
 My first trial is written in C and used a different definition of distance and is not *github*-ed.